awsdocs/amazon-eks-user-guide/doc_source/alb-ingress.md

 **To deploy a sample application**

 1. Deploy the game [2048](https://play2048.co/) as a sample application to verify that the ALB Ingress Controller creates an Application Load Balancer as a result of the Ingress object\.
-You can run the sample application on a cluster that has Amazon EC2 worker nodes only, one or more Fargate profiles, or a combination of the two\.
-If your cluster has Amazon EC2 worker nodes and no Fargate profiles, select the **Amazon EC2 worker nodes only** tab\.
-If your cluster has any existing Fargate profiles, then select the **Fargate profile** tab\.
-For more information about Fargate profiles, see [AWS Fargate Profile](fargate-profile.md)\.
+You can run the sample application on a cluster that has Amazon EC2 worker nodes only, one or more Fargate pods, or a combination of the two\.
+If your cluster has Amazon EC2 worker nodes and no Fargate pods, then select the **Amazon EC2 worker nodes only** tab\.
+If your cluster has any existing Fargate pods, or you want to deploy the application to new Fargate pods, then select the **Fargate** tab\.
+For more information about Fargate pods, see [Getting Started with AWS Fargate on Amazon EKS](fargate-getting-started.md) \.

 ------
 #### [ Amazon EC2 worker nodes only ]